mikoontz/motivating-example-geocode/README.md

+# Where are we coming from and where are we going?

 This repository contains a short, motivating example of a reproducible workflow.
-The exercise is entitled "Where are we coming from and where are we going?"

 It is intended to be the first exercise in a Carpentries-esque workshop or course and is designed to accomplish several goals at once: